onkelhoy/web-components-old/packages/templates/box/views/doc/public/markdown/o-box-template-document.md

 parts should include all elements that have been exposed with the part attribute ex: <p part='foo'> - and the table should then include columns: (name, description (short)). slots should include columns: (name, default-value, description)

-## SOURCE-CODE:
+## SOURCE-CODE

 // utils
-import { property } from "@papit/tools-utils";
+import { property } from "@pap-it/system-utils";

 // templates
-import { BaseTemplate, RenderType } from "@papit/templates-base";
+import { BaseSystem, RenderType } from "@pap-it/system-base";

 // local
 import { style } from "./style";
 import { Elevation, Radius } from "./types";

-export class BoxTemplate extends BaseTemplate {
+export class BoxTemplate extends BaseSystem {
     static styles = [style];

     @property({ rerender: false }) radius: Radius = "circular";